Smatek1001/AI_DnD/Locations/Sewer_Network.md

 ## III.
 Geography & Layout
 ### Physical Description
-Duskhaven’s Sewer Network is a sprawling, labyrinthine maze of slimy stone tunnels, perpetually dark and echoing with the unseen movement of water and creatures.
+[[Duskhaven]]’s Sewer Network is a sprawling, labyrinthine maze of slimy stone tunnels, perpetually dark and echoing with the unseen movement of water and creatures.
 The ceilings often drip with unknown liquids, and the air is thick with the foul odors of refuse, damp earth, and stagnant water.
 Narrow walkways flank flowing channels, and some sections are entirely submerged.
 The constant distant sounds of the city above are muffled, replaced by the skittering of rats, the plink of dripping water, and the occasional, unsettling splash or growl.
 ### Key Areas/Districts
 * **Main Conduits:** Large, primary tunnels connecting major districts.
 * **Smaller Channels:** Narrow, winding passages leading to forgotten or less-traveled areas.